erawls-neuro/NeuroFreq_public/docs/transforms/nf_stft/index.rst

 nf_stft
 =======

-The STFT functions by cutting data into windows of a specified length and with a specified percentage overlap.
+The STFT (Gabor, 1946) functions by cutting data into windows of a specified length and with a specified percentage overlap.
 The data segments are then windowed and a discrete Fourier transform is computed on each data segment.
 The STFT is calculated using

 .. code-block:: matlab